PineappleDevelopmentGroup/PineappleDocs/pineapple-lib/config.md

 ### @ConfigPath

-This annoation is the only annotation required for your configs to work, it registeres a variable as a config entry and allows you to set the path of it inside of your YAML file.
+This annotation is the only annotation required for your configs to work, it registries a variable as a config entry and allows you to set the path of it inside of your YAML file.
 Example:

 #### Parent Section